smatinAU/smatinAU/README.md

 - 👋 Hi, I’m @smatinAU!
-- 👀 I’m interested in limitless things, but I try to keep it reasoanble.
+- 👀 I’m interested in limitless things, but I try to keep it reasonable.
 My biggest passion is obviously anything pertaining to technology.
 - 🌱 I’m currently learning again, limitless things; I feel like your quest in learning never stops, but right now my primary focus is on QA engineering.
 - 💞️ I’m looking to collaborate on just about anything that involves aforementioned QA engineering.
 Anything to expand my knowledge and broaden my horizons. :)
 - 📫 How to reach me - via my Gmail.